-After realizing how well their passions fit together, Ruby, Johnnie and The SwitchSteps decide to enter the Peterson Foundation String and Dance Competition for the $25,000 cash prize and the violinist scholarship to MCA.
-If they win, the hip-hop crew will be recognized for their raw talent and be able to put a spotlight on the skills their type of art requires, Johnnie will be able to build a solid career from his talent along with getting the visa card privileges that come with the scholarship that will solve his American citizenship problem and free him from his financial stress, while Ruby can explore her potential and test out her creative side.
+After realizing how well their passions fit together, Ruby, Johnnie, and The SwitchSteps decide to enter the Peterson Foundation String and Dance Competition.
+If they win, the hip-hop crew will be recognized for their talent and the skill their dance style requires, Johnnie will receive a scholarship to the Manhattan Conservatory of the Arts, which will resolve his U.S. citizenship issues and free him from financial stress, while Ruby can explore her potential and test her creative side.

-With the creativity and commitment that so many people possess, relationships will be made with the characters chasing their dreams and devoting everything they have to their passions.
-This movie will be thoroughly respected and appreciated by anyone with a musical inclination or a knack for the creative, expressive arts.
-With that said, this inspiring film is not limited to a specific group of people.
-Anyone who has a passion in life or likes to just let go and indulge in something they love will really enjoy this movie.
+This movie can be appreciated by anyone with a musical inclination or a knack for the creative, expressive arts.
+However, this inspiring film is not limited to “artsy” people.
+Anyone who has a passion in life will enjoy it.

 Singer, actor, and director Michael Damian has been involved with many successes in the past, including “Marley & Me” and “Flicka.”
 “High Strung” is no exception.

 This piece has been published in Teen Ink’s monthly print magazine.